 Iron imbalance, red blood cell production, and how you feel

-About 6 out of 10 people with PV have low iron, so it’s important to understand how it can affect your PV and how you feel.
+About 6 out of 10 people with PV have low iron.

-Because iron is critical to red blood cell production, an imbalance in your iron levels can also affect your PV.
+It's important to understand how low iron can affect your PV and how you feel.
+Since iron is critical to red blood cell production, an imbalance in your iron levels can also affect your PV.

-an important nutrient, is absorbed from the food you eat and stored in the body.
+Iron, an important nutrient, is absorbed from the food you eat and stored in the body.
 Around 70% of the iron stored is used to help make red blood cells.

-is a hormone that is the primary regulator of how much iron the body absorbs, stores, and uses.
+Hepcidin is a hormone that is the primary regulator of how much iron the body absorbs, stores, and uses.

 Low iron can also leave people with PV vulnerable to symptoms